 Near Malton and Pickering, N. Yorks, usually July.

 The annual week-end residiential in North Yorkshire usually encompasses a Monday.
-Numbers are about 25, very child-friendly.
-There are usally about 5 or 6 children.
-People take turns to look after children (not compulsory if you are there as a non-parent).
-This workshop has a very relaxed feel, with quite alot of ”chilling out”.
-Workshops are generally, but not always, less challenging than at other events.
+Numbers are about 25, child-friendly.
 The location is beautiful, looking out over the North Yorkshire moors, near Pickering.
 We share the cooking.
 Low-ish cost.

-Barmoor, Near Malton and Pickering, N. Yorks, usually September.
+Autumn Barmoor, Near Malton and Pickering, N. Yorks, usually November.